Working Together: Our Stories

 © Parks Canada

-To ensure the calendar had the right elements, its planning involved the region's Aboriginal communities, Parks Canada's Atlantic Service Centre (Aboriginal Initiatives Section), and the Species-at-Risk Interdepartmental Committee of Atlantic Canada (Parks Canada, Environment Canada, Fisheries and Oceans Canada, and Indian and Northern Affairs Canada).
+To ensure the calendar had the right elements, its planning involved the region's Indigenous communities, Parks Canada's Atlantic Service Centre (Indigenous Initiatives Section), and the Species-at-Risk Interdepartmental Committee of Atlantic Canada (Parks Canada, Environment Canada, Fisheries and Oceans Canada, and Indian and Northern Affairs Canada).
 A teaching guide produced with education specialists from Parks Canada, Environment Canada and the Nova Scotia Department of Education suggested various activities for species awareness and recovery.
-The distribution beyond Aboriginal communities in Atlantic Canada (including Labrador) and the Gaspé Peninsula to all Atlantic Canada high schools broadened awareness and support.
+The distribution beyond Indigenous communities in Atlantic Canada (including Labrador) and the Gaspé Peninsula to all Atlantic Canada high schools broadened awareness and support.

 Hul'q'umi'num' Elder Philomena Pagaduan and Parks Canada Interpreter Athena George share stories in the schools about threatened plants and animals.